Earth Language in Brief

 The EL multi-method

-the hand signs: shaping the hand as a basis, or drawing a base in the air,
+the Hand Signs: shaping the hand as a base, or drawing a base in the air

 and there are more applicable expression methods, which can help holding